Fixed Rate Savings application

 We highly recommend you contact your bank before making a large deposit with your debit card so that they're aware that a payment will be requested from your account.
 This will reduce the chance of your payment being declined by your bank.

-You can open Fixed Rate Savings online with up to £50,000.
-If you want to open an account with more than £50,000, call us on 0808 001 1111.
-Calls may be recorded.
+You can open Fixed Rate Savings online with less than £40,000.
+If you want to open an account with £40,000 or more, please call us on 0808 001 1111.

 What you'll be asked for